 WHEREAS, PJM submitted an Order No. 2000 compliance filing in this proceeding on October 11, 2000 and requested that the Commission find that PJM qualifies as a Regional Transmission Organization (“RTO”) under Order No. 2000;

-WHEREAS, Enron submitted the “Comments and Protests of Enron Power Marketing, Inc.” in this proceeding on November 20, 2000, raising issues, inter alia as to PJM’s scope and level of interregional coordination;
+WHEREAS, Enron submitted the “Comments and Protests of Enron Power Marketing, Inc.” in this proceeding on November 20, 2000, raising issues, inter alia, as to PJM’s scope and level of interregional coordination and the FTR process;

+WHEREAS, on February 23, 2001, Enron submitted in this proceeding and in ISO-New England’s RTO proceeding (Docket No. RT01-86-000) and in the New York ISO’s RTO proceeding (Docket No. RT0-01-95-000) a protest of the three northeast RTO filings and a motion to consolidate and request for appoint of a settlement judge, urging the Commission to require the three ISOs to unite promptly, by no later than fall 2002, into a single Northeastern RTO, and asking the Commission to convene a proceeding and appoint a settlement judge to oversee the the unification process;

-WHEREAS, on February __, 2001, Enron submitted in this proceeding and in Docket Nos.
-RT01-86-000 and RT0-01-95-000 a motion to consolidate and request for appoint of a settlement judge, to oversee a process for the coordinated operation and ultimate consolidation of oversee the processand because Enron believes that a workable market-based congestion management system for the entire Northeast region must be implemented, that the system that is PJM, the New York ISO (“NYISO”), and ISO-New England (“ISO-NE”) into a single RTO;
+WHEREAS, Enron recognizes that because the Commission has approved the use of some form of location marginal pricing for congestion management in each of the northeast ISO markets, at least for the immediate future, and because Enron believes that a workable market-based congestion management system for the entire Northeast region must be implemented, that the PJM congestion management system (as modified) should be the system that is implemented by the northeast regional RTO;

-WHEREAS, PJM and Enron share an interest in promoting the seamless operation of the electric grid in the northeast United States; and
+WHEREAS, PJM and Enron share an interest in promoting the seamless operation of the electric grid in the northeast United States.

-WHEREAS, Enron supports Commission approval of PJM as an RTO under certain conditions and PJM supports establishment of a Commission process to facilitate PJM/NYISO/ISO-NE coordinated operations under certain conditions.

 NOW, THEREFORE, PJM and Enron stipulate and agree as follows:

-1. , provided that the conditions stated below are met,

-2. 1.
-Enron agrees to support immediate Commission approval of PJM as an RTO, conditioned on the establishment of the Commission process described herein.
-On such condition, Enron specifically stipulates and agrees that PJM, as currently configured, satisfies the Order No. 2000 scope and configuration standard.
+1. Enron will not oppose Commission approval of PJM as an RTO, provided that the conditions stated below are met, and PJM will support the establishment of a Commission process to appoint a settlement judge, as described below.

-2. Enron’s support for conditioned approval of PJM as an RTO is without prejudice to the other issues (aside from scope, configuration, and interregional coordination) raised by Enron in its November 20, 2000 protest and comments.

-3. Enron’s stipulated position on PJM’s scope and configuration is without prejudice to Enron’s position on the scope and configuration of NYISO and of ISO-NE.

-PJM agrees to support as a condition on its RTO approval the establishment of the Commission facilitation process described herein.

-PJM and Enron shall promptly file this Stipulation with the Commission and
+2. PJM and Enron shall promptly file this Stipulation with the Commission and will